If you haven’t already - check out part one here.

 ML is a creative process, and product managers can add value

-4. Weigh the cost of getting it wrong
+4. Weigh the cost of machine learning going wrong

 Or this Google Photos AI gone wrong.